FrontMatter/web-documentation-nextjs/content/docs/dashboard/content-view.md

 You can change the grouping options by specifying the `frontMatter.content.grouping` setting.
 This setting allows you to define the grouping options for the content view.

+If you want the contents dashboard to open with a specific grouping applied, use `frontMatter.dashboard.content.defaults.grouping`.

 ### Configure grouping options